-Facebook Say It’s Developing A Tool To Read Your Brain
+Facebook Said It’s Developing A Tool To Read Your Brain

 He also detailed a neural sensor to read commandments from people’s brains.

-Having acquired neural interface startup CTRL Labs in 2019, Facebook demonstrated its progress in the field with a sensor that takes "neural signals coming from my brain, down my spinal cord along my arm, to my wrist” and allows a user to make a physical action.
+Having acquired neural interface startup CTRL-labs in 2019, Facebook demonstrated its progress in the field with a sensor that takes "neural signals coming from my brain, down my spinal cord along my arm, to my wrist” and allows a user to make a physical action.
 Schroepfer noted that it could be used for typing, holding a virtual object, or controlling a character in a video game.

 "We all get the privilege of seeing the future because we are making it,” he said.